 For most deals, the cost difference comes down to a little more than $3 per trade, although some investors will pay significantly less than the listed amount.
 Some qualify for special incentives for IRA accounts, including commission-free transactions and cash bonuses.
 Furthermore, hundreds of funds are available for purchase and sale through both brokerages.

-Przeprowadzka do E * HANDEL, we discovered all of the investing instruments accessible at Merrill, plus futures contracts.
+Liikkua E * TRADE, we discovered all of the investing instruments accessible at Merrill, plus futures contracts.
 E*TRADE also performs an excellent job of offering IPOs to its consumers.
 The E*TRADE website offers an IPO center, whereas Merrill does not offer it.

 Investment items at E*TRADE can be purchased in several accounts.
 They also provide custodial accounts, IRA’s, Coverdell savings arrangements, and individual 401(k) plans.